nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `view 2` displays the full details of the 2nd person in Tuthub.

-<div markdown="span" class="alert alert-primary">:bulb: **Tip:**
+<div markdown="block" class="alert alert-primary">:bulb: **Tip:**
-You may also click on a tutor list card to execute a 'view' command instead
+You may also click on a tutor list card to execute a view command instead
 </div>